About 100 protesters lined up in California holding signs and chanting slogans against Roberto Cavalli, an Italian fashion

 One complainant challenged whether the ad was offensive, because:

 it was overly sexual and demeaning to women; and

 it featured a sexualised and provocative image, which was inappropriate for children to see.

 1. Not upheld

-noted that Rihanna was depicted looking directly at the viewer and considered that her facial expression was one of defiance rather than vulnerability.
-We considered that the overall impression of Rihanna created by the ad was one of confidence.
-We
+sexual.
+We noted that Rihanna was depicted looking directly at the viewer and considered that her facial expression was one of defiance rather than vulnerability.
+We considered that the overall impression of Rihanna created by the ad was one of

 The ad must not appear again without a placement restriction to reduce the possibility of it being seen by children.